BA/MS 5 year Program with BA Physics/Chemical Physics at College of Wooster and MS Polymer Engineering at UA

 Why Should I Be Interested?

 The obvious advantage is that you will earn both your BA and MS degrees in 5 years, but numerous other compelling reasons also exist.
 You will be attending classes with equally committed and motivated peers.
 The quality of students in this program should make it a top choice among recruiters.
 You will receive professional and academic guidance from faculty members within The College of Wooster as well as the Department of Polymer Engineering at UA.
-You will receive a tuition waiver for graduate courses taken at UA in years 4 and 5.
-You will be eligible to receive a stipend in the 5th year.
 This will also be a great opportunity to experience graduate research first hand and will serve as an opportune starting point for continuing on to a Ph.D. degree.

 What are the Admission Requirements?